cassgvp/WIN-Open-Neuroimaging-Community/docs/ACKNOWLEDGEMENTS.md

 nav_order: 3
 ---

-# Acknowledgements
+# Open Analysis
+{: .fs-9 }

+We are grateful to the following open resources for inspiration and shared documentation used to develop this repository.
+{: .fs-6 .fw-300 }

+---

-Materials within this repository are being developed with the support of the [Open Life Sciences (OLS) Mentoring Program](https://openlifesci.org), with the kind assistance of [Naomi Penfold](https://github.com/npscience) and members of the [Center for Scientific Collaboration and Community Engagement](https://www.cscce.org) community of practice.
+Materials within this repository were developed with the support of the [Open Life Sciences (OLS) Mentoring Program](https://openlifesci.org), with the kind assistance of [Naomi Penfold](https://github.com/npscience) and members of the [Center for Scientific Collaboration and Community Engagement](https://www.cscce.org) community of practice.

 Other resources have also been developed following example materials developed by [The Turing Way](https://the-turing-way.netlify.app/welcome)